The Finnies 2026 Winner badge

 4. Speak to a Crypto Specialist Accountant if Needed: If your situation is complex, it might be worth consulting with an accountant specialising in cryptocurrency taxation.

-We're excited to announce that Block Earner has partnered with Crypto Tax Calculator to make your crypto tax reporting easier than ever!
+We're excited to announce that Block Earner has partnered with Summ to make your crypto tax reporting easier than ever!

 Benefits for Block Earner Users: